 How much does iPhone 11 cost now that iPhone 12 is out?

-Even though iPhone 12 is already out, you can still buy a brand new iPhone 11.
-And the good news is that it’s even cheaper now, starting at $599 for the 64 GB model.
-If you’re interested in an iPhone 12, a 64 GB will cost you $799.
+Even though iPhone 12 is already out, you can still buy a brand-new iPhone 11 from authorized resellers or refurbished one from Apple.
+And the good news is that it’s even cheaper now, starting at $379 for the 64 GB model.
+If you’re interested in an iPhone 12, a 64 GB will cost you $599.

 iPhone 12 vs. iPhone 11: A side-by-side comparison